gschmutz/event-driven-microservices-workshop/04-producing-consuming-kafka-with-java/README.md

-# Working with Kafka from Java
+# Using Kafka from Java

 In this workshop we will learn how to produce and consume messages using the [Kafka Java API](https://kafka.apache.org/documentation/#api).